In the guide

 The current law that applies to the overall safety of these particular products is the General Product Safety Regulations 2005 (GPSR).
 Under the GPSR, manufacturers, own-branders and importers have the same responsibilities and are collectively termed 'producers'.
 See 'General product safety: producers' for more information on these Regulations.

 Candles and similar products are considered as articles that intentionally release a substance during use.
 Consideration therefore needs to be given to the substance that gives these products their fragrance.
-It may be a substance that is classified under Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures , in which case the product will require labelling in accordance with the requirements of this Regulation.
-Originating Regulation (EC) No 1272/2008, this EU Regulation adopted the United Nations' Globally Harmonized System and, since leaving the EU, it has been adopted as part of GB legislation and is now known as GB CLP.
+It may be a substance that is classified under Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures, in which case the product will require labelling in accordance with the requirements of this Regulation.
+This EU Regulation adopted the United Nations' 'globally harmonised system' and, since leaving the EU, it has been adopted as part of GB legislation and is now known as GB CLP.

 In addition, these products and their fragrances must meet the requirements of Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
 This EU Regulation was adopted into UK law on 1 January 2021 and is now known as UK REACH.